snap-finance/magento-snapfinance-checkout/Snapfinance/Payment/Readme.md

 2. Configure Plugin:-
 	1. Login to Magento admin and open Magento Settings.
-	2. Click on General tab and then on ëSnap Finance Checkoutí plugin.
+	2. Click on General tab and then on ‚ÄòSnap Finance Checkout‚Äô plugin.
-		1. Enable/Disable ñ Select Yes to enable the module.
+		1. Enable/Disable ‚Äì Select Yes to enable the module.
-		2. Mode-  ìStageî for sandbox/test operation and ìProductionî for live operation.
+		2. Mode-  ‚ÄúStage‚Äù for sandbox/test operation and ‚ÄúProduction‚Äù for live operation.
 		3. Merchant key- Configure Merchant Key URL for Snap Finance.
 		4. Logo Style- There are 5 different logo style available, you can display it on checkout page.
-		5. Banner Style ñ Select Banner style you want to get appear on your website pages / product pages etc.
+		5. Banner Style ‚Äì Select Banner style you want to get appear on your website pages / product pages etc.
    	3. If you want to enable Snap finance checkout payment method follow the below the step:
 	       1. Open the Magento Store Configration
 	       2. Click on Sales tab then click on Payment Methods and then click on 'Snap Finance Checkout'.
-		  1. Enable/Disable ñ Select Yes to enable the module
+		  1. Enable/Disable ‚Äì Select Yes to enable the module
-		  2. Mode-  ìStageî for sandbox/test operation and ìProductionî for live operation.
+		  2. Mode-  ‚ÄúStage‚Äù for sandbox/test operation and ‚ÄúProduction‚Äù for live operation.
-		  3. Client ID ñ Enter Client ID which you will receive from your developer account on Snap Finance Website.
+		  3. Client ID ‚Äì Enter Client ID which you will receive from your developer account on Snap Finance Website.
-	 	  4. Client Secret Key ñ Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
+	 	  4. Client Secret Key ‚Äì Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
 	 	  5. Minimum Order total- You can set the minimum order value to use the Snap Finance Payment method.
 	 	  6. Maximum Order total- You can set the maximum order value to use the Snap Finacne Payment method.
 	 	  7. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes'